panzerdp/dmitripavlutin.com/content/posts/101-react-useeffect/index.md

 Open the demo and type some messages.
 The console logs every 2 seconds any message that's been ever typed into the input.
 However, you need to log only the latest message.

 That's the case to clean up the side-effect: cancel the previous timer when starting a new one.
-Let's return a cleanup function that stops the previous timer:
+Let's return a cleanup function that stops the previous timer before starting a new one:

 ```jsx{7-9}
 import { useEffect } from 'react';